In the future, everyone who doesn't agree to a mandatory implant is an enemy of the state.

 When the charges were set, Redshank Lirette walked backwards toward St. Ann Street, letting the firing line leading to the explosives unspool from his detonator, an old-fashioned miner’s blasting machine.
 He ducked into the ruins of a restaurant and climbed to the second story, taping down the line as he went.
 Then he waited.

 An hour passed, then two, and in that time Redshank only moved once in a while to bring a flask of whiskey to his chapped lips.
 His eyes were continually fixed on the overcast night sky.
 Moonlight was still trickling through the clouds.
 When the light was obscured, he would know that the transport was coming.

 Sleep beckoned but he fought it off.
 Where were they?
 What was the delay?
 With less than an hour left before daybreak, Redshank began to think something had gone wrong.
 Perhaps he had been discovered.
 But in that case, why didn’t they simply destroy him with an airstrike?

 He was about to head down and defuse the bomb when the moonlight finally winked out.
 Redshank’s whole body tensed.
 He curled his hand over the blasting machine's plunger.
 Reaching low with his other hand, he popped the push button lock of his holster, freeing the old Glock 72 hanging at his waist.

 A windowless, matte black monolith ruptured the clouds.
 No sound heralded its approach, as its engines ran totally silent.
 It fell with deliberate steadiness and lighted on Decatur Street with a resounding crash, crushing one side of the wrought iron fence that encircled the Square.

 Redshank Lirette swore.
-They had landed too far away to be destroyed by his explosives, hidden in the wreckage of the toppled statue.
+They had landed too far away to be destroyed by his hidden explosives.
 At best, he would singe their hull.